I love to shop for food. Fruits and vegetables. Salt. Wine. Cheese. Meat. If we are travelling and I spy a spice store I will run to it.

 1/2 cup shredded unsweetened coconut for rolling

-Combine everything in a bowl.
+Combine everything in a bowl, except for the coconut.
 Wet your hands and form small balls.
 Roll in the shredded coconut.
 Let set in the fridge or freezer for 1 hour before eating.
 Makes 12.